 The Bridgeport Depot Museum is home to railroad memorabilia and area historical records as well as Native American and Civil War artifacts.
 Items in the museum’s collection date back to 1807.
 Constructed in 1917, today's depot is the fourth built on this site and is operated by the City of Bridgeport.

 Unclaimed Baggage Center

 Unclaimed Baggage Center has been in business for 47 years and all started when Doyle Owens went to Washington D.C. in a borrowed truck and a $300 loan.
-He orignally sold the items at an old rented house, and it was a huge success.
+He originally sold the items at an old rented house, and it was a huge success.
 The rest, they say, is history.
 Today, you can find all kinds of items at Unclaimed Baggage, and you can take a break from the shopping and enjoy a delicious meal at Cups Cafe.

 How it works: "Although over 99.5% of domestic airline’s checked bags are picked up at the baggage carousel, lost luggage is an unfortunate part of airline travel.
 The airlines conduct an extensive three-month tracing process with the remaining .5% of unclaimed bags in an effort to reunite them with their owners, resulting in an astonishingly small fraction of a percent of bags that are ultimately orphaned.
 Claims are paid on these remaining lost bags and only then do the airlines sell the remaining unclaimed baggage property to Unclaimed Baggage Center.
 These purchasing agreements provide an important service to the airlines by giving a second life to unclaimed items."